getconnect-tech/connect/README.md

 ## Introduction

-Connect is the open-source link management infrastructure for modern marketing teams.
+Connect is the open-source support system for B2B SaaS companies.

 ## Features